 - Relevant staff from across the business have undertaken training relating to Modern Slavery.
 This included staff from operational activities as well as relevant Group support functions with influence on the supply chain and labour throughout the business.

 - Modern slavery questions were added to the Company’s audit matrix checklist for supply chain members and an audit programme was introduced to include second party audits of our Tier 1 trade contractors and PSL labour supply agencies.

 - The Company has appointed an external verification specialist to undertake the supply chain approval process using the Common Assessment Standard (CAS).
 This assessment includes questions on corporate social responsibility covering modern slavery.

 - The Company has carried out risk assessments on contractors based on their size, nature of work and amount of work carried out for Gratte Brothers, which will be used to identify key audit

 targets in the coming year.

-An updated whistle-blowing policy including guidance on how to report concerns regarding modern slavery will be developed and implemented.
+- The Company will develop and implement an updated Whistle-blowing Policy including guidance on how to report concerns regarding modern slavery.

 - The Company will present modern slavery posters and appropriate information on all of its sites as well as the Company’s Intranet.